 5. Bradford’s Student Population

 Oggers a Stable Rental Market

 Bradford’s large and growing young population makes it home to the workforce of the future.
-At the same time a significant student population at the University of Bradford – 7,435 undergraduate and 2,225 postgraduate students – presents an assured rental market for buy-to-let investors.
+Students most often rent apartments in Bradford.
+This automatically means that a significant student population at the University of Bradford – 7,435 undergraduates and 2,225 graduate students – represents a secure rental market for buying investors.

 6. Bradford is a Melting Pot for

 Lifestyle and Culture Offerings